NwangwuOsitadinma/gateman/README.md

         gateman.allow("admin").to("delete");
     });

-//this provides every member of the admin role the ability to delete
+//this provides every member of the admin role the claim to delete
 ```

-### Disallowing members of a role from performing a claim/ability
+### Disallowing members of a role from performing a claim/claim
 Retracting claims from a role is very easy, you just need the rolename and claimname

 ```
-gateman.disallow('role').from('ability');
+gateman.disallow('role').from('claim');

-//Gateman does nothing if the role doesn't possess the ability
+//Gateman does nothing if the role doesn't possess the claim
 ```

 ### Using gateman with user models

-It is important to set up your User model to extend the HasRolesAndAbilities class from the gateman package.
+It is important to set up your User model to extend the HasRolesAndClaims class from the gateman package.

 ```
 const mogoose = require('mongoose');
-const hasRolesAndAbilities = require('gateman').hasRolesAndAbilities(mogoose);
+const hasRolesAndclaims = require('gateman').hasRolesAndClaims(mogoose);

 var UserSchema =  mongoose.Schema({
     name: String,
     email: String
 });

-UserSchema.loadClass(hasRolesAndAbilities);
+UserSchema.loadClass(hasRolesAndClaims);
 module.exports = mongoose.model('User',UserSchema)
 ```

 After setting up your user model, you can call gateman methods on your mongoose user model.

-### Allowing users to perform a claim/ability
+### Allowing users to perform a claim/claim
 ```
 //Example